-Auditor's responsibilities for the audit of the financial statements able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on those financial statements.
+Auditor's responsibilities for the audit of the financial statements

-Our responsibility is to conduct an audit of the Authority's and group's financial statements in accordance with International Standards on Auditing (UK) and to issue an auditor's report.
-However, because of the matter described in the basis for disclaimer of opinion section of our report, we were not
+Our responsibility is to conduct an audit of the Authority's and the group's financial statements in accordance with International Standards on Auditing (UK) and to issue an auditor's report.
+However, because of the matter described in the basis for disclaimer of opinion section of our report, we were not able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on those financial statements.